Izmaylovo District: Izmaylovo Kremlin

 The Kremlin in Izmaylovo is a unique center of culture and entertainment, based at the famous Izmaylovo Vernissage.
-It is built in a architecture style of Old Muscovite Russia which consists of colorful ornament and wooden architecture in the Russian style.
+It is built in an architecture style of Old Muscovite Russia which consists of colorful ornament and wooden architecture in the Russian style.
 It is an imitation of Moscow based on sketches from the 14th-17th centuries.
 It is supposed to depict many elements of Old Russian architecture as it looked like in pre-Petrine times.
 It is also inspired by drawings of Russian fairy tales.
 This complex is used for civil weddings as it has a wedding palace, a restaurant and bars.
 However, it is also used as an amusement park/open-air museum for children on the theme of 'Old Russia'.
 There is a reconstruction of a wooden Russian church that used to dot the Russian countryside before the Russian Revolution but it is not used for weddings.
 There is also a big market that sells souvenirs amongst other things.